vioSpark/placeholder/index.md

 [When we analyzed some dangerously-high-level math concepts to understand how to improve existing CNNs](https://towardsdatascience.com/sesn-cec766026179)

 [Or this time when we translated a vision into a technological roadmap](https://lukacs-mark.medium.com/here-comes-the-police-36e050a1224e)

+## This should totally became a sidebar in the future
+If this all got you interested, and have a fun next project proposal, [share it with me](https://www.linkedin.com/feed/)